ave-dcd/mave_vocabulary/README.md

 #### Atlas of Variant Effects (AVE) ###

 A combined resource for variant effects measured across model systems and contexts applicable to the study of the structure and function of the genome and its products, as well as the consequences of its perturbation in health and disease.
+Read more at <https://www.varianteffect.org/>.

 ### Ontologies and identifiers

+Concept codes follow the `Coding` model, which describes concepts as objects with a `code` and `label` used by a `system` (or `version` of a `system`).

-For describing assay readouts, we make use of terms from the [Ontology for Biomedical Investigations](https://obi-ontology.org/).
+For describing assay readouts, we recommend the use of terms from the [Ontology for Biomedical Investigations](https://obi-ontology.org/).

 For describing human diseases relevant to the assay, we recommend using terms from [OMIM](https://www.omim.org/) or